cerisara/multiplex/README.md

-This is a modification of the original Multiplex plugin in order to make it compatible with the chalkboard plugin.
+This is an extension of the original Multiplex plugin in order to make it compatible with the chalkboard plugin.
 Hence, you can draw on your master slides, and your drawings will be automatically sent to the client slides.

 Limitations:

-- No support for browser-zooming
+- No support for browser-zooming (but supports different screen sizes between master and clients !)
-- you cannot erase a drawing for now
 - It requires for now an initial press on "BACKSPACE" by the master to have correct scaling of drawings in the client; this is annoying and should be removed.

 Init process: